SteeltoeOSS/Documentation/docs/developer-tools/cli.md

 ## Using the CLI

-The example app used below can be created using the [Steeltoe Initializr](https://start.steeltoe.io/).
+You can create the sample application used by using the [Steeltoe Initializr](https://start.steeltoe.io/).

-To create in your environment:
+To create it in your environment:

 ```sh
 $ mkdir MyRedisApp